-Answer
+Answer:

 The Q_M test is an omnibus test and is reported.
 The dummies are indeed only compared to the reference group.
-However, additional reporting is in our view unnecessary because the CI indicate all comparisons between these dummies will yield similar results (overlapping CIs).
-We ran these omnibus tests per factorial predictor and list them below.
-They show the exact same results as the omnibus tests we already report and therefore did not incorporate them in the manuscript.If we only look at the countries, QM(df = 2) = 0.3494, p-val = 0.8397, first measure, QM(df = 2) = 2.6394, p-val = 0.2672, last measure.
+Moreover, we already included confidence intervals in the original version of our manuscript.
+These CIs indicate that all comparisons between these dummies will yield similar results (overlapping CIs).
+Indeed, the requested analyses confirmed this:

+If we only look at the countries, QM(df = 2) = 0.3494, p-val = 0.8397, first measure, QM(df = 2) = 2.6394, p-val = 0.2672, last measure.

 If we only look at the different needs scales, QM(df = 4) = 6.0702, p-val = 0.1940, first measure, QM(df = 4) = 0.4257, p-val = 0.9803, last measure.

+Because these analyses provide the same information as the overlapping confidence intervals we decided not to incorporate them in the revised manuscript.

 #24

 page 41, line 738: I don't understand what the authors mean by "difference index" or how this was coded.
 What "value" are the authors referring to when they write: "coded value on first measure minus coded value on last measure"?
 In fact, I have a hard time understanding this entire paragraph.